hackeriet/blog/_posts/2020-08-16-solution-to-bornhack-2020-nc333.md

 #### Writeup

-This was the second challenge in the crypto category, this time a lot of different encodings.
+This was the second challenge in the crypto category, this time with a lot of different encodings.

-We got [this file]({% link /assets/nc333.zip %}) that contained a large number of encodings strings inside each other.
+We got [this file]({% link /assets/nc333.zip %}) that contained a large number of encoded strings nested inside each other like a russian doll.

 We wrote a small rust program to handle it: